cybrota/whispr/usage-guides/aws.md

 whispr init aws
 ```

+This creates a file called `whispr.yaml`.
+Update the details.

-Step 3: Define a `.env` file with secrets stored in AWS
+Step 3: Define a `.env` file with secrets stored in AWS (Assuming secrets with below names exist in remote secret as key value pair)
 ```bash
 DB_USERNAME=
 DB_PASSWORD=